1. Where can I get answers to questions about technology?

 4. What else will I need to buy?

-It is highly recommended that you bring a CAT5 or CAT6 network (Ethernet) cable.
+It is recommended that you bring a CAT6 network (Ethernet) cable.
 Even if you use the wireless, a cable can help in some instances, especially for your gaming devices.
 We also recommend you bring a flash or thumb drive to back up your data.

 5. What software will I need?

 - NSU requires anti-virus software to connect to our network.
-NSU recommends installing the Microsoft Security Essentials free antivirus software.
+Computers with Windows OS have built-in anti-virus.

 6. Where can I access the Internet?